 Cyle C. Young is a literary agent with Hartline Literary Agency.
 He is currently acquiring new clients for both the General and Christian markets.
-Cyle will review any author or project, but he is most passionate about Speculative, YA, Children’s Books, and Love Stories.
+Cyle will review any author or project.

 • Cyle works with both domestic and foreign authors.